Inspiring ACCA career stories plus career advice to start and grow your career in finance from three top industry experts. Here goes.

 Laila began her accounting career on the 3-year BDO graduate scheme, as a public practice Financial Auditor.
 After qualifying as a Chartered Accountant, she decided to move into professional accounting education.
 There she helped train students for professional accounting papers including ACA, CA, ACCA and CIMA.

-Then, in 2014, Laila moved to Switzerland and joined Deloitte in a Client Services role before deciding to look for a totally new opportunity.
+Then, a few years ago, Laila moved to Switzerland and joined Deloitte in a Client Services role before deciding to look for a totally new opportunity.

 She joined the exciting SME Skullcandy as Head of Finance for EMEA and India, becoming part of a vibrant, fast-paced and cutting-edge company where every day brings something different.